AgentChris/faculty-planner-django/doc/architecture_log/0001-get-current-month-course-date.md

 - [ ] Parse year structure (https://econ.ubbcluj.ro/documente2018/Structura%20anului%20universitar%202018-2019,%20RO,EN,FR,%20nivel%20Licenta%20si%20Master,%20IF.pdf)
 - [x] Create models for year structure
+- [x] Create endpoint to get all date to a specific year
-- [ ] Create endpoint to get all date to a specific month, year
+- [ ] Create endpoint to get all date to a specific month